common name: an antlion

 Figure 5.
 Ventral view of the larval head of Glenurus gratus (Say), an antlion.
 Photograph by Division of Plant Industry.

-Oviposition and eggs are not known, but all three larval instars live in dry hollows of trees among fine wood particles, squirrel frass and other fecal matter, and other assorted debris.
+Oviposition and eggs are not known, but all three larval instars live in dry hollows of trees among fine wood particles, squirrel droppings and other fecal matter, and other assorted debris.
 These hollows are large enough to allow for free movement of the larvae under the surface of the debris and are structured so that rainfall does not fully soak the contents of the hollow.
 The larvae may dig or run after prey, but not rapidly.
 At times, larvae may simply lie in wait.
 They feed on assorted insects found in their microhabitat such as termites, beetle larvae, and ants.

 Figure 6.
 Typical habitat of the larvae of Glenurus gratus (Say), an antlion.
 Photograph by Division of Plant Industry.

-Larvae can be found by sifting dry organic material in tree holes, especially on Quercus virginiana Mill.
+Larvae can be found by sifting through dry organic material in tree holes, especially on Quercus virginiana Mill.
 Adults can be collected at night at lights and found in forests by beating plants.

-Adult antlions are distinguished from all other insects by the four membraneous, similarly-shaped wings with a long hypostigmatic cell.
+Adult antlions are distinguished from all other insects by the four membranous, similarly-shaped wings with a long hypostigmatic cell.
 Males of most species have a peculiar and unique organ at the base of the hindwing (pilula axillaris).
 The tube-like abdomen is similar in both sexes, although normally longer in the male, with the 1st sternite reduced.
 Male terminalia often have a postventral lobe, whereas the female terminalia are of more variable structure probably related to oviposition sites but usually with digging setae and a finger-like process (posterior gonapophysis).
 Adults are commonly confused with damselflies (Odonata), but the clavate antennae of antlions easily distinguishes them (Stange 1980a).

 Both adults and larvae are predators and are economically beneficial.
 Adults commonly feed on caterpillars and aphids, whereas the larvae feed on surface dwellers such as ants and other insect larvae.